Giant Pacific octopus: Oxygen limitation

 Octopuses have been found to migrate for a variety of reasons.
-Using tag and recapture methods, scientists found they move from den to den in response to decreased food availability, change in water quality, increase in predation, or increased population density (or decreased available habitat/den space) Because their blue blood is copper-based (hemocyanin) and not an efficient oxygen carrier, octopuses favor and move toward cooler, oxygen-rich water.
+Using tag and recapture methods, scientists found they move from den to den in response to decreased food availability, change in water quality, increase in predation, or increased population density (or decreased available habitat/den space).
+Since their blue blood is copper-based (hemocyanin) and not an efficient oxygen carrier, octopuses favor and move toward cooler, oxygen-rich water.
 This dependency limits octopus habitat, typically to temperate waters 8–12 C. If seawater temperatures continue to rise, these organisms may be forced to move to deeper, cooler water.

 Each fall in Washington's Hood Canal, a habitat for many octopuses, phytoplankton and macroalgae die and create a dead zone.
 As these micro-organisms decompose, oxygen is used up in the process and has been measured to be as low as 2 parts per million (ppm).
 This is a state of hypoxia.
 Normal levels are measured at 7–9 ppm.
 Fish and octopuses move from the deep towards the shallow water for more oxygen.
 Females do not leave, and die with their eggs at nesting sites.
 Warming seawater temperatures promote phytoplankton growth, and annual dead zones have been found to be increasing in size.
 To avoid these dead zones, octopuses must move to shallower waters, which may be warmer in temperature and less oxygen-rich, trapping them between two low-oxygen zones.